 Diabetes is the common end-point of a variety of disorders of insulin production and/or insulin action resulting in hyperglycaemia.
 It results from inadequate insulin secretion, which can be absolute or relative to increased requirements because of the defects of insulin action.
-Diabetes typically presents with increased urination, increased thirst, fatigue, and weight loss, although children and adolescents with type 2 diabetes may be asymptomatic.
-It may also present with acute metabolic decompensation, with hyperosmolar dehydration and/or ketoacidosis.
-There is no single regimen to manage diabetes that fits all children.
+Diabetes typically presents with increased urination, increased thirst, fatigue, and weight loss, although children and adolescents with weight loss, although children and adolescen n resisociated with acute metabolic decompensation, with hyperosmolar dehydration and/or ketoacidosis.
+There is no single form of regimen to manage diabetes that fits all children.
 Blood glucose targets, frequency of blood glucose testing, type, dose and frequency of insulin, use of insulin injections with a syringe or a pen or pump, use of oral glucose-lowering medication, and details of nutrition management all may vary among individuals.
 The family and diabetes care team determine the regimen that best suits each child's individual characteristics and circumstances.
+Author declaration Competing interests: none.